Choose your language

 1. In the Recipients section, select who to deploy the print queue to:

-• all users: go to step 7
+• All users: go to step 7 of this procedure.

-• specific recipients: go to step 2
+• Specific recipients: go to step 2 below.

 3. In the Deployment rule name field, enter a name for the print queue that users will understand.
 It will be displayed in their list of printers.